-- ADVISORY: This service has capacity for new customers from time-to-time, only. The service is triaged for fit between parties. --

 If you have a specialist behaviour plan in place or a recommended to have this, SchemeWise is unable to provide you a service.
 People with such plan's must used a provider who has been asssessed against the NDIS Quality Standards as an implementing provider (who must provide monthly reports to the regulator).
 SchemeWise has not undertaken this process and has no intention to do so.

-SchemeWise recovery service is always operated on a professional and respectful basis within the community.
+SchemeWise recovery coaching service is always operated on an assertive professional and respectful basis within the community.
 Mutual respect is paramount.
 People exhibiting challenging behaviours (any) will be counselled and secondarily exited where SchemeWise or its people are placed at risk or safety issue from any form of violence, abuse, or unsatisfactory circumstance or conduct or use of illict substances (which extends to the people they live with).
 SchemeWise people have a right to work in a smoke free environemnt also.
 Our people also have a right to refusal of service (at cost to you) where they believe any safety matter may exist and cannot be adequately controlled (includes substance intoxication), solely at their discretion.
 For this reason, SchemeWise also has the sole right to move a service to any other deemed suitable location or mode so risks may be reduced and controlled (e.g. from a person's home to a community location, etc).
 SchemeWise people are all mandatory reporters and any issues of a potentially illegal or illicit nature are referred to authorities, without hesitation.
+Likewise, SchemeWise reserves its right to referral/reporting for all concerns over mental health wellbeing involving the customer or safety of others within their close proximity (including the broader local community).
 These requirements help SchemeWise meet its obligations to keep its people, you and others safe at all times.

 These service requirements are non-negotiable for the benefit of all parties.